Clicky

 1. Reduced Bounce Rates

-Search intent keywords are keywords that the user is already expecting to find on your site, and once they find them, they're more likely to stay longer.
+Understanding the audience’s search intent is crucial because search intent keywords are keywords that the user is already expecting to find on your site, and once they find them, they’re more likely to stay longer.

 Search intent optimization means tailoring your content, web design, and advertising strategies, so you appeal to the customer before they reach a point where they’re ready to make a purchase.